 IDEA’s Student Ratings of Instruction are designed to provide feedback you can use — formative feedback that gives you suggestions for improvement — as well as summative feedback that can be used as a component of a more comprehensive system of faculty evaluation.
-See the University of St. Thomas IDEA Getting Started Faculty Guide for Faculty (PDF) for an overview or explore the resources below.

 On this page:

 - IDEA General Guidelines